Quick pension estimate

 100% = 35 You may close this dialog by pressing the escape key.

 Annual SalaryEnter your full time equivalent annual salary if working part time.
 If you're a deferred member, please enter your last pensionable teaching salary.
 You may close this dialog by pressing the escape key.
-Please enter a salary figure Please choose a valid salary Your current salary can't be less than £5000 Your current salary can't be greater than £250,000
+This field cannot be blank Please enter a whole number between 5000 and 250000 Your current salary cannot be less than £5000 Your current salary cannot be greater than £250,000

 This calculation is only an estimate

-For an accurate view of your current pension benefits, use My Pension Online and view your Benefit Statement.
+For an accurate view of your current pension benefits, use My Pension Online and view our Scheme Personalised Calculator.

 What this calculator can and can't tell you